Digital Experience Monitoring for SaaS and Web Applications

 Many Software-as-a-Service applications like the new Microsoft’s Outlook Web Access, Google Gmail, and Salesforce Lightning have unique requirements when it comes analyzing performance and the digital experience.
 These applications are what’s called Single-Page Apps (SPAs) and operate differently than traditional web pages that cause a complete refresh of the page.

 Single-page Applications are all about creating a superb User Experience (UX) and more SaaS/Cloud applications are trying to deliver that “desktop”-like experience i.e. no page reloads, no extra wait time.
 Typically, with a SPA, you visit and load a single web page once, and as you interact with the application, content and actions are executed in the background and parts of the page are re-rendered.

-Single-Page Apps Need Service Watch Browser For Monitoring
+Single-Page Apps Need Service Watch Browser For Real User Monitoring

-Analyzing SaaS Applications for Slowdowns and Poor Performance
+Analyzing SaaS Applications in a Browser for Slowdowns and Poor Performance with Real User Monitoring

 Software-as-a-Service applications like Salesforce Lightning, Gmail, and OWA are often long running applications that download and update resources in the background.
 These apps leverage functions within a browser such as service workers or a key function called XmlHTTPRequest (often abbreviated as XHR).

 These features, common to modern browsers, enable an application to be more responsive and dynamic and to act more like a desktop or mobile application.
 But they also make finding performance problems or debugging issues more challenging.

 Exoprise Service Watch monitors these background requests and executions for continuous performance slowdowns.
 These can be very important to determine when applications are slowing down even after their initial navigation and application download.

 All Application Requests

 Service Watch captures all of the requests that a Single-Page App like Gmail makes and aggregates for performance analysis.